Vision-Live/bdsi.utwente.nl/data-science-week.md

 ### Install R, RStudio, and tidyverse

 As a faculty, BMS has decided to use _R_ for statistical education.
 We will follow this example, and use _R_ and the _tidyverse_ packages in the workshops and seminars.
 If you do not already have a preferred programming language, you may want to install _R_ and _RStudio_.
-ModernDive has published a good [primer on installing _R_ and _RStudio_][r-primer], that also covers the basics of working in R. If you'd like to go further, we recommend the free [_R_ for Data Science][r4ds] book by Hadley Wickham - a name you'll often encounter in the _R_ community.
+ModernDive has a good [primer on installing _R_ and _RStudio_][r-primer], that also covers the basics of working in R. If you'd like to go further, we recommend the free [_R_ for Data Science][r4ds] book by Hadley Wickham - a name you'll encounter often in the _R_ community.

 ## What will we do?